 Sometimes pruning should be done even when the season isn’t the best.
 Such would be the case if a branch is broken by the wind or by a heavy load of fruit.
 Emergency treatment is necessary!
 Prune back the ragged edges, making a smooth cut that leaves no stubby stump.
-Fast-growing “water sprouts” can be removed as soon as you see them, rather than waiting until winter.* Information source: Stark Bro’s Growing Guide
+Fast-growing “water sprouts” can be removed as soon as you see them, rather than waiting until winter.* Information source: Stark Bro’s Planting & Growing Guide

 Pingback: Tweets that mention Successful Tree Pruning | Growing with Stark Bro's -- Topsy.com

 Pingback: Successful Tree Pruning | Growing with Stark Bro's | Tree Trimming Austin